-This chicken ramen stir fry is tender, springy ramen noodles with chicken and broccoli in a sweet and savory sauce.
+Chicken Ramen Stir-Fry is tender, springy noodles with chicken and broccoli in a sweet and savory sauce.
 It tastes better than take-out, has less than 400 calories, and comes together in about 20 minutes.
+Perfect for dinner tonight!

-The secret?
+The secret to this fast and easy dinner?
 Quick-cooking ramen noodles.
 Toss those sodium-packed flavor packets they come with and make a quick sweet and savory sauce.
-Instant Ramen’s got nothing on this fresh, real food version.
+Instant Ramen's got nothing on this fresh, real food version.

 Ingredients for Chicken Ramen Stir Fry